Our Digital 999 programme -ePCR

 A new Computer Aided Dispatch (CAD) system will support the handling of 999 calls as well as the dispatch and management of ambulances and clinicians to incidents, and is planned for implementation in summer 2021.

 electronic Patient Care Record (ePCR)

-As part of our digital transformation strategy, we will be replacing the paper-based patient report form (PRF with an electronic Patient Care Record (ePCR) from autumn 2020.
+As part of our digital transformation strategy, we replaced the paper-based patient report form (PRF with an electronic Patient Care Record (ePCR) from autumn 2020.